 - Conducting an organizational culture, mindset, or operational change impact analysis enables you to identify the groups and individuals that will be impacted and who needs to be enabled and supported through the change.

 The impact analysis definition and how you define impact analysis in your organization can differ from another organization.
-When researching, “how to do an impact assessment in change management,” you’ll see that the definition of “impact” will typically include several attributes of change.
+When researching, “how to do a change impact assessment,” you’ll see that the definition of “impact” will typically include several attributes of change.

 Change management risk and impact assessment will generally identify the following as impacts that need to be assessed and managed for a project to be successful:

 - Change in process

 - Any other changes that mean the adoption of a new way of doing things by employees or external groups (vendors, customers, etc.)

 Do you have more impact analysis example samples that you would like to see included in this guide?
 Please reach out and let us know.